kakwa/puppet-samba/README.md

 ## Module Description

 This module manage Samba 4 installation.

-It's mainly meant to deploy Samba 4 as a domain controler and it's associated shares, but as it's possible to remove/modify/add any samba parameters this module can be used for any samba setup.
+It's mainly meant to deploy Samba 4 as an **Active Directory Domain Controler** and deploy **Classic** Samba shares bound to it.

+However, as it's possible to remove/modify/add any parameters this module can be used for virtually any Samba setup.
-For now it only works under CentOS/RedHat.

 ## Setup